searls/rubbycop/manual/caching.md

 done if the cache for the file is still valid, which it is if there are no changes in:
 * the contents of the inspected file
-* RuboCop configuration for the file
+* RubbyCop configuration for the file
 * the options given to `rubocop`, with some exceptions that have no bearing on which offenses are reported
 * the Ruby version used to invoke `rubocop`